-The Dream Home orphanage gives 22 of these orphans everything they need- including food, clothing, school related expenses and psychosocial support / counseling.
+The Dream Home orphanage is providing to these orphans everything they need- including food, clothing, school-related expenses and psychosocial support / counseling.
 Through this home, the kids are able to live a normal lifestyle and growing up to be model citizens.
-This project is ensuring that these children do not fall by the way side.
+This project is ensuring that these children do not fall by the wayside.
 It is providing an environment where they can dream again.
 Instead of regretting the past, they are learning that "anything is possible".

 This project offers tremendous benefits in terms of being able to help deserving children grow and mature into model adults that will impact their communities and nation - and even the world.
 These children will be change agents in their communities.
 The values of hope, hard work and confidence - that they are learning will serve them well in the future - as they mature into future, model leaders.